-All CST members shall review the test report, and respond to any unresolved test results by sanctioning the offender per, but not limited to, the sanctions grid in Appendix C-4.
+All CST members shall review the test report, and respond to any unresolved test results by sanctioning the offender.

 Discussion: Research demonstrates that the use of the polygraph with convicted sex offenders is most effective when sanctions, including consequences, restrictions and increased treatment relevant to any disclosed high-risk behaviors or unresolved test results are imposed quickly.
-Use of structured interventions, such as the Polygraph Decision Grid, when responding to test results is essential to safely managing the offender and facilitating success in treatment and supervision.
+Use of structured interventions when responding to test results is essential to safely managing the offender and facilitating success in treatment and supervision.